 University of Alberta, August 19-22, 2015

-The first After Oil School (AOS) will bring together experts in energy humanities from the University of Alberta and around the world to explore, critically and creatively, the social, cultural and political changes necessary to facilitate a full-scale transition from fossil fuels to new forms of energy.
+The first After Oil School (AOS) brought together experts in energy humanities from the University of Alberta and around the world to explore, critically and creatively, the social, cultural and political changes necessary to facilitate a full-scale transition from fossil fuels to new forms of energy.
 In addition to scholars and graduate students from the U of A, the AOS will be attended by experts from Duke U, Durham U (UK), Emily Carr, McGill U, OCAD, Rice U, U of Calgary, U of Iowa, U of Oregon, Warwick U (UK), among other institutions.

 A foundational premise underpins the research of those participating in this original event: that energy is crucial in determining how we live.
 The dominant energy forms of any one era (coal in the recent past, oil today) fundamentally shape the attributes and capabilities of societies in that era.
 Accordingly, a genuine and comprehensive shift in the energy that we use today demands, in addition to the adoption of renewable, ecologically sustainable energy sources, a wholesale transformation of contemporary society—of those political structures, built environments, social dynamics, educational systems, discursive modes, values, practices, habits, beliefs and affects that, seeming unrelated to energy, exist as they do because of the shaping force of oil.
 Oil is a necessarily limited resource; it is a resource whose use does significant harm to the planet’s environment; and it is a resource around which we shaped modern life—a fact that we’ve yet to properly grasp.